It's a Sin (TV series): Filming

 Principal photography began in Manchester on 7 October 2019.
 Red Production Company went into partnership with Screen Manchester to accommodate filming.
 Bobby Cochrane, development manager at Screen Manchester told Adam Maidment from the Manchester Evening News that "we worked very closely with the production on their various filming applications across Manchester."
 It's a Sin is set in 1980s England and to reflect the times a series of period props were introduced to outdoor filming locations.
 Manchester transport officials helped the production gain necessary control over specific areas.
 Filming took place at Paton Street, Victoria Baths, The Embassy Club on Rochdale Road, The Star and Garter, the Thirsty Scholar on New Wakefield Street and Manchester Crematorium on Barlow Moor Road.
 Additional filming then took place at a shopping centre in Eccles, a residential street in Heaton Moor and Le Mans Crescent in Bolton.

 Filming took place in the city centre of Liverpool in January 2020.
 The location shoot commenced on Water Street for scenes which appeared as New York City in the show.
 The street was closed to the public and rows of yellow taxis were parked in the street.
 In addition vintage cars and a New York-style hot dog cart were placed at the scene.
 Filming at the Cunard Building on Brunswick Street doubled as a London hotel.
 A series of 2D and CG VFX techniques were used to add to the location's authenticity.
 Additional interiors were filmed at the Old Wentworth High School in Eccles.
 Hospital scenes featured in the show were filmed at this location.
 Filming also took place in Rhos-on-Sea, Wales, which doubled for the Isle of Wight.
 Scenes featuring a beach and pier were filmed in the Welsh city of Bangor.
-Filming concluded on 31 January 2020.
+Filming concluded on 31 January 2020, two months before the official lockdown in the UK due to the COVID-19 pandemic.